xeniaodintsova/environmental-sound-classification/README.md

 ## Notes

-This project was completed as part of undergraduate coursework and focuses on experimentation and analysis rather than production-level optimisation.
+This project focuses on experimentation and analysis rather than production-level optimisation.
 The code is provided for demonstration purposes.